SoA welcomes international legal study on fair remuneration for audiovisual authors

 Gender pay across the broadcast industry

 Broadcasters have been releasing information on their gender pay gap in accordance with a government initiative that is highlighting an imbalance of opportunity for women across a range of industry sectors.
 A media gap of 24.2% has been reported at Channel 4; 9.3% at the BBC; and 18.2 at ITN.
 The SoA has made a submission to the BBC under the provisions of the Freedom of Information Act 2000 to receive comparable data for freelance scriptwriters commissioned across a series of defined periods.
+[Update: the BBC have confirmed that they will not be providing the requested information citing Part VI of Schedule 1 to FOIA that information held by the BBC is only covered by the Act if it is held for 'purposes other than those of journalism, art or literature'.

 Time's Up at the Olivier Awards